9 Ways to Experience New Orleans on a Budget

 - Reservations are recommended, especially for dinner.

-- There is a dress code so be sure to check out the details before you go to make sure your attire is acceptable.
+- There is a dress code, so be sure to check the details before you go to ensure your attire is acceptable.

-- The prices are a little higher than some other dining options, but the food and service make it worthwhile.
-To save money, you can order a la carte or dine there at lunch instead of dinner.
-Consider ordering one of the lunch and/or drink specials that are both affordable and a-MA-zing!
+- The prices are slightly higher than other dining options, but the food and service make it worthwhile.
+You can order a la carte or dine there at lunch instead of dinner to save money.
+Consider ordering one of the lunch and drink specials that are both affordable and a-MA-zing!

-Another great feature of Commander’s Palace: they will cater to any special dietary restrictions you may have.
+Another great feature of Commander’s Palace is that it will cater to any special dietary restrictions you may have.
 When I dined there, I was with a friend who cannot eat dishes made with dairy or gluten.
 The waiter was very sensitive to her needs and took the time to help her choose dishes that already suited her needs or could be prepared to do so.
 When she received her food, she was delighted.

 DESSERT/SNACKS